 Something new is coming to Iceland.
 A new way to explore a beautiful area of the country that currently few who visit Iceland get to see.
-Most of you will have heard of Route 1, or the Ring Road: the route that circumnavigates the island.
+Most of you will have heard of Route 1, a.k.a. the Ring Road: the route that circumnavigates the island.
 Many who complete this route bypass the Westfjords, knowing that it is a separate adventure in itself and takes several days to explore properly.
 Until now, road access around the Westfjords was limited, especially in the wintertime.
 But, from the Fall of 2020, it will be much easier to experience the Westfjords, or Vestfirðir, via the Ring Road 2.

 The capital of Iceland, Reykjavík, is located in the south-west.
 The Westfjords are found in the north-west of Iceland, so it’s straight up and down the coast between the two, along Route 1.
 From Reykjavík to Bifröst is 105km (65 miles) and, although that isn’t where the Westfjords start, it’s just before the turn-off to the road that will take you to the Westfjords: Route 60.